Final Girl - All 20+ Feature Film Boxes Compared!

 The Raptors / Isla Lagarto

-B–A – electric fences (randomly on/off); volcanic eruption (lava permanently blocks spaces)
+B–A – electric fences, volcanic eruption

 Player reports · preliminary